zunstraal/J-Co-Project/README.md

 ## Structure of the content
 The content of this repository is organized in 3 folder:
+ * _code_ : contains the Java code to be compiled thru a Gradle scripts;
  * _documentation_ : contains documentation about the different modules of the _J-Co_ project;
  * _jars_ : contains executable java (_jars_) code to run the different modules of the _J-Co_ project (at the moment for a limit of our github accout we cannot upload files larger than 25Mb - get in touch with the authors the get the executable software)
  * _papers_ : contains papers published about the _J-Co_ project;